 11. Rotate your crops to protect the soil

 Some plants can drain the soil of its natural chemicals.
-Many people turn to chemical fertilisers to replenish them but this isn’t an ideal solution for the sustainable gardener.
+Many people turn to chemical fertilizers to replenish them but this isn’t an ideal solution for sustainable gardener.
 Crop rotation is mostly relevant for those with vegetable gardens.
 The idea of rotating crops is that each year you change the position that you grow each type of vegetable for optimum cultivation and soil recovery.
 From an aesthetic point of view, it’s nice to see your vegetable garden looking different every year.

 12. Use chemical-free weed & pest control